 TASIM project participants to gather in Baku

-The next meeting of the Transnational Eurasian Information Super Highway (TASIM) construction project will be held in the first quarter of 2013 in Baku, the head of the working group on the project, Ilyas Naibov-Aylisli told Trend on Friday.
+The next meeting of the members of the Transnational Eurasian Information Super Highway construction project will be held in June in Baku, the head of the project's working group, Zaur Hasanov told Trend.

-TASIM project aims to connect a total of 20 countries.
-Its implementation will eliminate the "information gap" between the countries of Western Europe and the Pacific basin.
+The project is aimed at reducing poverty, and accelerating economic growth.
+It may also play a leading role in region's development.
+The TASIM project intends to connect a total of 20 countries.
+Its implementation will eliminate the information gap between Western Europe and the Pacific Basin.

 Edited by S.I.